ngntriminh/ResumeGrabber/README.md

 <img src="https://lh3.googleusercontent.com/drive-viewer/AKGpihbNDkgTh2ge7M-CdaxqEe_4nbog9ik50gza3lFic5jpFGn8UJaLSzsPPeEqzyQunBtLfam31enoNoV2WoQMm3dcnt0ormUCE_Q=s2560" width="300" height="300">
 </p>

-## Why I don't see any resume or cover letter?
+## Why I don't see a resume or cover letter?

 - Because you have not [signed in](#sign-in-first) at resume.io.
 - Because you've deleted your resume or cover letter or haven't created one yet, simply create one on resume.io and relaunch the extension.
 The image below illustrates this.